vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 As time marches forward into positive territory, P approaches Q. As it does so, negative feedback mechanisms (limits to resource/food availability, predation, disease) become more assertive and suppress the rate of growth until it stops growing altogether when P reaches Q.

 Example 3.2.3
 Continuing the deer scenario, let's say the forest can ultimately support 840 adults,[^12] and keep r = 0.5 as the uninhibited growth rate.
 Using these numbers, Eq.
-3.6 yields 100 adults at $t = t_0 -4$ years (effectively the initial state in Example 3.2.1).
-One year later, at $t = t_0 - 3$, Eq.
+3.6 yields 100 adults at \\(t = t_0 -4\\) years (effectively the initial state in Example 3.2.1).
+One year later, at \\(t = t_0 - 3\\), Eq.
 3.6 yields 153-very close to the nominal addition of 50 members.
 But now four years in (t = to), we have 420 instead of the 739 we got under unrestricted exponential growth in Example 3.2.2.13 [^13]

 [^12]: ... tuned for a convenient match to the numbers we have used in the foregoing examples